nipraxis/summer-2023/index.md

 pilot version of the course, and we have taught versions of this course previously in Berkeley — see [the about page](about#resources).

-## When will it be?
+## When was it?

-The Summer course will run for 8 weeks from the week starting 31th July 2023, through to the week starting September 18th 2023.
+The Summer course ran for 8 weeks from the week starting 31th July 2023, through to the week starting September 18th 2023.

-## How much does it cost?
+## How much did it cost?

 The course is completely free.

-## How much time will it take?
+## How much time did it take?

-We ask you to commit yourself to:
+We asked you to commit yourself to:

 * 8 weeks, from the 31 July through 22 September 2023.
 * 1 hour per week of independent study, either reading or videos.